redcurry/git_tutorial/tutorial.md

     git log

-As you can see, the latest log tells you what was marged, and includes the history of the changes made in the other branch.
+As you can see, the latest log tells you what was merged, and includes the history of the changes made in the other branch.
 Finally, let's delete the old
 branch: